 Step Two: Paint in the mortar lines first.

 I’m going to say this second step is optional.
-I wanted to make sure the grout came out whiter than the stone so I painted the white wash onto the mortar lines first with the smaller brush.
+I wanted to make sure the grout lines came out more white than the stone so I painted the white wash onto the mortar first with the smaller brush.

 Some will get on the stone but that’s ok.
 I wiped away most of what got on the stone during this step.

-Step Three: Applying the whitewash mixture to the stone.
+Step Three: Apply the whitewash mixture to the stone.

 2. Start with a small section at the top and paint the mixture on the stone.
 Starting at the top keeps you from dripping on areas you’ve already done.
 Check for drips and wipe off with a rag.

-If your stone is super rough or you are whitewashing on brick, use a paintbrush with very stiff bristles and stipple the whitewash mixture into crevices painting over won’t get to.
+SH&H Tip: If your stone is super rough or you are whitewashing on brick, use a paintbrush with very stiff bristles and stipple the whitewash mixture into crevices that painting over won’t get to.

-4. Make sure to continue to work in small sections, painting and blotting as you move down the fireplace, wiping off the dripping paint as you go.
-The small sections are necessary so the paint won’t set before you get to mottle it, erasing the brushstrokes.
+4. Make sure to continue to work in small sections, painting and blotting as you move down the fireplace, and wiping off the dripping paint as you go.
+Small sections are necessary so the paint won’t set before you get to mottle it, erasing the brushstrokes.

 After you’ve made your way all the way down through the hearth, go back and make sure you’ve covered all of the edges around the firebox or sides with the small paint brush.

-5. After completing the first layer, you will still see a lot of brown showing through:
+5. After completing the first layer, you’ll still see a lot of brown showing through:

-Stand back and assess and repeat with more layers until you’ve achieved the look you want.
+Stand back and assess and repeat with more layers until you’ve achieved the desired effect you want.
 It’s helpful to take a break in between or even overnight.

 My friend didn’t want the stone totally white, so I applied one more layer of whitewash following the same steps.
 Then we picked out a few stones that need extra attention to finish it up.

 We left it at this point, agreeing that if she wanted to go even whiter I would come back and apply even more.
-I’ll definitely update you if we decide to go lighter, but so far she is happy!
+(She ended up being happy with it like this because she likes still being able to see a bit of the stone’s color.)

 - You should be able to complete at least your first coat in one day.
 If you have a large area, you may want to let it sit overnight before applying the finishing layers so you don’t overtire and you can stay consistent.